tjohander-splunk/observability-content-contrib/integration-examples/lambda-vpc-connection-sample/README.md

 2. Installation and configuration of the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 3. IAM Permissions to deploy Cloudformation templates into an AWS Account.
 This is accomplished most easily by associating the `AdministratorAccess` AWS managed policy to a role associated to the User account under which Cloudformation will run.
-4. An EC2 Access Key Pair available in `us-east-1`.
+4. An EC2 Access [Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) available in `us-east-1`.
 This will be needed during the initial guided deploy wizard.
 You will need only the "Name" of the Key Pair.
-5. A valid ingest Access Token from Splunk Observability Cloud org.
-The realm (`us0`|`eu0`, etc...) are required to execute this build.
+5. A valid _Ingest_ access token to a Splunk Observability Cloud org.
+The O11y org realm (`us0`|`eu0`, etc...) is also required to execute this example.

 # Build and Deploy:
 1. Install [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)